RNeezam/pathfindingAI/README.md

 # pathfindingAI
-suing Unity to make grid based pathfinding AI with djikstra and A* method
+using Unity to make grid based pathfinding AI with djikstra and A* method